-Most people with cystinuria experience recurrent episodes of kidney stones, usually more than one per year.
-This can lead to a number of effects that have a noticeable impact on their quality of life and affect the appropriate management of the condition.
+Most people with cystinuria experience recurrent episodes of kidney stones that typically amount to more than once each year.
+This can lead to a number of effects that have a noticeable impact on the affected individual's quality of life.

 While the overall prognosis of cystinuria is positive, there are several complications of the condition that can have severe repercussions.
-It is important that patients have an understanding of possible complications and the early warning signs of these to enable them to seek timely medical management.
+It is important that patients have an understanding of these possible complications and their early warning signs to enable them to seek timely medical management.

-Renal colic is a condition that involves moderate to severe pain, as a result of the movement of a kidney stone moving down the ureter towards the bladder.
+Renal colic is a condition that causes moderate to severe pain as a result of the movement of a kidney stone down the ureter towards the bladder.

-This pain is usually reported in the lower back and is commonly concentrated to one side – as the stone is moving down a ureter on one side.
-It begins in the lower back and progresses down towards the groin as the stone moves.
+This pain is usually reported in the lower back and is commonly concentrated to one side as the stone is moving down a ureter on one side.
+Although the pain typically begins in the lower back, often progresses down towards the groin as the stone moves.

-Individuals affected by cystinuria are more likely to suffer from infections of the urinary tract than members of the general population.
-Symptoms of a urinary tract infection (UTI) include:
+Individuals affected by cystinuria are more likely to suffer from infections of the urinary tract as compared to other members of the general population.
+Some of the common symptoms of a urinary tract infection (UTI) include:

 - Frequent urge to pass urine